Sareee: Dream Star Fighting Marigold (2024–2026)

-Ring of Honor (2025)
+Ring of Honor / All Elite Wrestling (2025–2026)

 Sareee made her Ring of Honor (ROH) debut during the October 2, 2025, episode of ROH on Honor Club, where she teamed with Alex Windsor to defeat Billie Starkz and Diamante.
 The following week, Sareee defeated Windsor to retain the IWGP Women's Championship.
+In 2026, Sareee was expected to make her debut for ROH's sister promotion All Elite Wrestling (AEW) in the Women’s Owen Hart Cup, but was pulled from the tournament due to a neck injury and subsequently replaced by Maya World.

 Other media

 Fujimura as Sarray is a playable character in video game WWE 2K22 ("The Whole Dam Pack" DLC).